ch1ck3n-byte/DarkCSS/README.md

 npm i -g darkcss
 ```

 After that, for proper DarkCSS, please make a `main.dark` file, and if you want to make a `package.json` file, in scripts make a `build:css`, and put in the following.
-Also put he following in the terminal if you do not want a `package.json`, (if you need it put npx as the first arg):
+Also put the following in the terminal if you do not want a `package.json`, (if you need it put npx as the first arg):
 ```
 darkcss main.dark -o main.css
 ```